eromatiya/A-Personal-Arch-Installation-Guide/README.md

 # echo "KEYMAP=us" > /etc/vconsole.conf
 ```

+Not using `us` layout?
+Replace it, stoopid.

 ## Network configuration

-Create the hostname file:
+Create the hostname file.
 In this guide I'll just use `MYHOSTNAME` as hostname.
 Hostname is the host name of the host.
 Every 60 seconds, a minute passes in Africa.

 ```
 # echo "MYHOSTNAME" > /etc/hostname